SvPolina/Object-localization-Stanford-Dog-data-set/README.md

 (texture,color etc.) which makes them sharable with other applications.
 We've changed only the number of the learned classes to 4 - Xmin,Ymin,w,h of the bounding box.
-After 10 epochs the achieved accuracy on the train dataset was:91.57% While on the test dataset the achieved performane was:80%
+After 10 epochs the achieved accuracy on the train dataset was:91.57% While on the test dataset the achieved performance was:80%